If there’s anything you think we should add to it, please let us know with a comment at the very bottom of the page.

 In the United States, similar legislation is called the Occupational Safety and Health Act (1970), and the Work Health and Safety (2011) Act in Australia.

 The law recognises that 100% protection is not a realistic expectation.
-Under the Workplace (Health, Safety and Welfare) Regulations 1992, employers have a legal duty to ensure, so far as is reasonably practicable*, the health, safety and welfare at work of employees.
+The Workplace (Health, Safety and Welfare) Regulations 1992 say this about it: ‘employers have a legal duty to ensure, so far as is reasonably practicable*, the health, safety and welfare at work of employees‘.

 For most small, low-risk businesses just a few straightforward measures are all that’s needed.
 All businesses have to conduct a risk assessment and have a health and safety policy.

-The law states that those with fewer than five employees don’t need to write down their health and safety policy or risk assessment results – although it’s probably wise to do so in any case.
+The law states that those with fewer than five employees don’t need to write down their health and safety policy or risk assessment results.
+That said, it’s probably wise to do it anyway.

 Does your business have Health and Safety risks?

-Common sense measures such as making sure that buildings and equipment are in good repair and adhering to regulations can help significantly to reduce risk.
+Common sense measures can help significantly to reduce risk.
+Such as making sure that buildings and equipment are in good repair and adhering to regulations.

 This is why basic health & safety risk assessments are so essential for every organisation.